-Confirm that all Repeaters and Panels are showing identical information (LEDs and LCD), and that you can see on menu "8-5-2 Known Panels" all the network.
+Confirm that all Repeaters and Panels are showing identical information (LEDs and LCD), and that you can see on the menu "8-5-2 Known Panels" all the network.
 Repeat this procedure in all system panels.
+Remember that if extra Displays are attached to NODEs, they should display the same information that its owner panel.